sloutmyv/landing_page/README.md

-# Landing Page Project
+# Binance Portfolio Tracker

-A production-ready Django landing page application with Docker, Nginx, Gunicorn, and PostgreSQL.
+A full-stack application to track your Binance cryptocurrency portfolio with real-time data visualization.
+Built with Django, React, Docker, Nginx, Gunicorn, and PostgreSQL.

 ## Tech Stack